 Fridays: 12noon - Extraordinary (Latin) Form

-- January 1, Mary, Mother of God – on a Monday and not a Holy Day of Obligation
+- January 1, Mary, Mother of God – on a Tuesday and a Holy Day of Obligation

 - Ascension of the Lord is permanently transferred to the Seventh Sunday of Easter and is not on a Thursday

-- December 8, Immaculate Conception – Patronal Feast Day of the United States of America – on a Saturday and a Holy Day of Obligation
+- December 8, Immaculate Conception – Patronal Feast Day of the United States of America – for 2019, the celebration is transferred to Monday, December 9 and is not a Holy Day of Obligation

 At St. Joseph's, the daily lives of the faithful are enlivened by Christ's Presence at Mass, where His people "are invited and encouraged to offer themselves, their labors and all created things, together with Him" (Presbyterorum Ordinis, 5).